epi-project/brane-documentation/user-guide/src/scientists/packages.md

 // TODO package diagram

-Another thing to note is that every Brane instance (i.e., Brane server, compute cluster, ... - a system that can accept Brane workflows) will also host its own package repository.
+Another thing to note is that every Brane instance will also host its own package repository.
 So another instance of where you have to manage packages is to pull a package from one instance to your local machine, and then push it to another instance for use there.

 ## Downloading packages from GitHub
 The first method to download a package is by downloading it from GitHub using the `brane`-executable.
-You can find how to install this tool in the [previous chapter](./installation.md).
+You can find how to install this tool in the [installation chapter](./installation.md).

 > <img src="../assets/img/info.png" alt="info" width="16" style="margin-top: 3px; margin-bottom: -3px"/> Of course, you can easily download the packages manually from GitHub and then build them as if you wrote the package yourself.
 See the [chapters for software engineers](../software-engineers/introduction.md) on how to do that.
 This section focusses on using the more convenient method provided by `brane`.